rli99/undr_rover/README.txt

         vcf format file containing rs numbers for known variants in .vcf.gz format with an accompanying .tbi file (created by tabix).

-    --thorough
+    --fast

         Optional.
 Defaults to False.

-        If set, any reads which contain 2 or more SNVs will be considered to possibly contain indels, and therefore gapped alignment will be performed for those reads.
-Causes a noticeable slowdown in the expected running time of Undr Rover.
+        If set, gapped alignment will only be used when SNVs are detected within snvthresh bases of each other.
+Leads to a significant decrease in the run time of Undr Rover.

     --snvthresh N

         Optional.
 Defaults to 1.

-        If --thorough is not set, gapped alignment will be performed on reads which contain SNVs within N bases of each other.
+        If --fast is set, gapped alignment will be performed on reads which contain SNVs within N bases of each other.
 The default setting of 1 allows for the fastest run-time and should provide a sufficient level of accuracy in the majority of cases.